shueja/FRC-Mechanism-Guide/docs/mechanisms/general/commands.md

             // reverse slowly until no longer detecting voltage(-0.5).until(pieceDetected.negate()),
-            //The piece is now behind the beam, not breaking it. voltage(0.2).until(pieceDetected),
+            //The piece is now behind the beam, not breaking it.
+            //Move forward slowly to position it precisely, barely breaking the beam. voltage(0.2).until(pieceDetected),
             stopOnce()
         ).withName("storePiece");